Patrikturc/Webs/README.md

 # Webs
-Webs are the best because Sylvi is the best
+Webs are the best because Sylvi is the best.